Irving09/kubernetes-learning/README.md

 ```
 bash ./load-test.sh
 ```
-Make sure your cluster is completely booted up and all applications are ready before starting the load tests.
+Make sure your cluster is completely booted up and all pods are ready before starting the load tests.

 ```
 kubectl get pods